puzzle/ansible-training/content/en/docs/10/_index.en.md

 ---
 title: 10.
 Ansible-Navigator
-weight: 1
+weight: 99
-sectionnumber: 1
+sectionnumber: 10
 ---

-During this lab you will get to know ansible-navigator.
+During this lab you will get to know `ansible-navigator`.

 ### Task 1

-* Install all packages needed to use ansible-navigator on the controller host.
+* Install all packages needed to use `ansible-navigator` on the controller host.

 {{% alert title="Tip" color="info" %}}
   It doesn't matter which container engine you use.
 Anyways we use podman since its the default.
 {{% /alert %}}

-* After installing, start ansible-navigator and closely observe whats happening.
+* After installing, start `ansible-navigator` and closely observe whats happening.
 What does the output show you?

 ### Task 2

 Configure ansible-navigator and ensure the following:
-* Use the ansible.cfg in your local techlab directory
+* Use the `ansible.cfg` in your local techlab directory
 * Use 20 forks
 * Enable colorful output
 * Log to a file `log.txt` in a subfolder `log` with a loglevel of `INFO`.
 * Use the demo execution environment previously downloaded when running a playbook.
-* Create artifacts when running a playbook with ansible-navigator and put them in a subfolder `artifacts`.
-Prefix the name with the name of the actual playbook.
+* Create artifacts when running a playbook with `ansible-navigator` and put them in a subfolder `artifacts`.
+Prefix the name of the artifact-file with the name of the actual playbook.

 ### Task 3